samiz-dat/hyperreadings/docs/index.md

 Cultural and social movements have produced histories which are only partly represented in state libraries and archives.
 Often they are deemed too small or insignificant or, in some cases, dangerous.
 Most frequently, they are not deemed anything at all - they are simply neglected.
 While the market, eager for any new resources to exploit, might occasionally fill in the gaps, it is ultimately motivated by profit and not by responsibility to communities or archives.
 (We should not forget the moment [Amazon silently erased legally purchased copies of George Orwell’s 1984](http://www.nytimes.com/2009/07/18/technology/companies/18amazon.html) from readers Kindle's because of a commercial agreement with the publisher.)

 So what happens to these minor libraries?
-They are innumerable, but for the sake of argument let's say that each could be represented by a single book.
+They are innumerable, but for the sake of illustration let's say that each could be represented by a single book.
 Gathered together, these books would form a great library (in both importance and scale).
-But to return this image to reality, these books fly off their shelves to the furthest reaches of the world, their covers fling open and the pages themselves scatter into bookshelves and basements, into the caring hands of relatives or small institutions devoted to passing these words on to future generations.
+But to return this illustration to current reality, these books fly off their shelves to the furthest reaches of the world, their covers fling open and the pages themselves scatter into bookshelves and basements, into the caring hands of relatives or small institutions devoted to passing these words on to future generations.

 While the massive digital archives listed above (library.nu, Library Genesis, Sci-Hub, etc.) could play the role of the library of libraries, they tend to be defined more as sites for [biblioleaks](https://www.jmir.org/2014/4/e112/).
 Furthermore, given the vulnerability of these archives, we ought to look for alternative approaches that do not rule out using their resources, but also do not _depend_ on them.